inkitter/Inkitmod-ck3/_Inkitmod/Easybuff/info.md

 * Modifiers on Character, Dynasty and County.
 * Change Polity.
 * Spawn a Powerful Character.
 * Change Holding Type.
-Castle, Chruch, City or Tribal
+Castle, Chruch, City or Tribal.
+* Add Building Slot.

 You can try the font if you like it. https://steamcommunity.com/sharedfiles/filedetails/?id=2222147790